jamese986/website-assignment/README.md

 The modern aspects of the design come in the form of a functional cross device cross platform responsiveness that means no matter the device the site will always look pleasing and remain functional.

+## Standalone Blog post page
+I decided to add an additional page to my website as there was no feasible way to display all the content needed for a blog post on the main page.
+I did look into accordion type drop downs and a few other methods but ultimately decided to settle with a standalone blog post page as it allows for more of a continuous feel for the site.

+The page features a main blog post headed with an image as well as a related posts section and to finish off it has the same sponsorship area and footer as the homepage.

+Clean, stylish and accessible.

 ## Website Testing